 Either way, a half natty isn't 100% natural.
 Wearing it could indicate that he has used steroids, or David could have just worn it for fun.
 We really can’t be sure.

 To add, Matt Ogus, founder of the Half Natty clothing brand, is also someone who might have taken steroids.
 Matt had a gains timeline similar to David's, going from skinny to rip in a matter of years.

 David Laid might have taken any/all of the following steroids:

 David has put on a ton of muscle so that he may have taken Dianabol, one of the best muscle-building steroids .

 He could have also used Deca Durabolin, which can increase lean body mass because he has many photos where he looks massive and full.
 When someone cycles this steroid, it gives them the kind of muscle fullness that no other steroid could.

 When taking Deca, you'll always appear like how you would when you're pumped at the gym.

-The timeline of his progress and unusual muscle fullness are stereotypical signs of someone who takes performance-enhancing drugs to boost their bodybuilding results.
+The timeline of David’s progress is stereotypical to someone who has taken performance-enhancing drugs to boost their bodybuilding results.